Okay, so here’s a topic that comes up pretty often for people dealing with SIJD… and it’s also one that’s affected me personally.

 But… you can read this article if it helps you not to freak out in the meantime.
 Know that there’s a good chance the pain you’re feeling will turn out to be muscle spasms (aka easily fixable!).

 How to fix tight muscles:

 For example, when I first started doing the Muscle Energy Technique more than once a day, that’s the time it really set off my hip adductors.
 (It was the shotgun technique, aka squeezing my legs together, that did it.
-Technically, this technique can actually be used to realign the pubic symphysis, but like all good things, it’s possible to overdo it).
+Technically, this technique can actually be used to realign the pubic symphysis, but like all good things, it’s possible to overdo it!).

 That experience definitely made me realize why my PT made me promise to only start out only using MET once a day.

 But basically, I backed off, and did a little extra stretching, and the problem mostly went away on its own.
 (When it’s a short-lived problem like this, it actually can go away on its own, which I know can be pretty shocking to anyone used to dealing with chronic SI joint dysfunction!).